Modeling Random Directions in 2D Simplex Data: Introduction

-Figure \ref{real_data_example} reveals additional key challenges for our problem of modeling random directions of how income proportions change.
-If the proportions observed for a Census tract are treated as the "location" in the simplex, we see that in Figure \ref{fig:real_data_example_one_comp_subset}, nearby locations move in mostly similar directions.
+\textbf{Existing work} Several useful techniques for modeling (random) angles and directions come from directional statistics \citep{MardiaJuppDirectionalStatistics2010}.
+In particular, we can think of the random angle as circular data because these angles can be mapped to a point on the unit circle and circular data are observations that lie on a unit circle.
+There are several basic distributions on circular data that we can utilize for our purposes: \textit{the von Mises distribution} and \textit{the projected normal distribution} in two dimensions.
+The former can be loosely viewed as the circular version of the normal distribution \citep{LeeCircularData2010}.
+Meanwhile, the latter is a bivariate Gaussian distribution that is transformed to a distribution on the circle using the usual polar coordinate transform and integrating out the radius \citep{MardiaJuppDirectionalStatistics2010}.
+There is another distribution that we might use.
+As seen in Figure \ref{real_data_example}, it is possible that nearby locations move in mostly similar directions.
 In other words, the random directions, depending on where the start points are, appear to be spatially correlated.
 Because the change in the pattern of random direction is also smooth as we pass across the simplex in this figure, an appropriate model might be the Gaussian process \citep{RasmussenWilliamsGaussianProcessesMachine2006}.
 Even though we cannot use the inverse logit function to transform a Gaussian process because of what we discussed earlier about angles, we can use the circular version of the Gaussian process, i.e. the projected Gaussian process \citep{WangGelfandDirectionalDataAnalysis2013}.
-These processes can be thought of as an extension of the projected normal distribution in two dimensions.
-Instead of a bivariate Gaussian distribution, a bivariate Gaussian process is transformed into appropriate distributions on the circle.